Support Planning (Carers)

 If a plan is not progressing as agreed you will need to take appropriate action which could include:

-All of the above actions and decisions should be made with regard for the carer's views and wishes, and should continue to maximise their involvement and control over the process.
+All of the above actions and decisions should be made with regard for the carer's views and wishes, and should continue to ensure their involvement and control over the process.

 Urgent Support planning